 Interest on the Bonds shall be payable to the Owner thereof from the Interest Payment Date immediately preceding the date of authentication thereof unless (i) a Bond is authenticated after the close of business on the Record Date preceding an Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or (ii) a Bond is authenticated and registered on or before the first Record Date, in which event interest thereon shall be payable from the date of issuance thereof.
 "Record Date" means the fifteenth day of the month prior to an Interest Payment Date, whether or not such day is a business day.
-The interest on the Bonds is payable in like lawful money to the person whose name appears on the bond registration books of the Paying Agent as the registered owner thereof as of the close of business day.
-Payment of the interest on any Bond will be paid by check mailed by first class mail on each Interest Payment Date, whether or not such day is a business day.
-Tayment Date, whether or not such day is a business day.
-Payment Date, whether or not such day is a business day.
-Payment of the interest on any Bond will be paid by check mailed by first class mail on each Interest Payment Date, whether or not such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Paying Agent for that purpose.
+The interest on the Bonds is payable in like lawful money to the person whose name appears on the bond registration books of the Paying Agent as the registered owner thereof as of the close of business on the applicable Record Date for each Interest Payment Date, whether or not such day is a business day.
+Payment of the interest on any Bond will be paid by check mailed by first class mail on each Interest Payment Date, whether or not such day is a business day, to the registered owner at such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Paying Agent for that purpose.
 The interest payments on the Bonds may be made by wire transfer to any registered owner of at least \$1,000,000 of outstanding Bonds who has requested in writing such method of payment of interest on the Bonds no later than the applicable Record Date.